 I’ll say again what Peter and the disciples say to Jesus:

 Master, the multitude throng thee and press thee…Luke 8:45

-I’m telling you this because a zero-percent chance exists that you will encounter Jesus by chance.
+I’m telling you this because a zero-percent chance exists that Jesus will, by chance, change your life.
 No casual encounter.
 No happenstance.

 Scripture teaches us…